haoguan/ViralTheGame/README.md

 ViralTheGame
 ============

-The digital rendition of the newly designed board game, Viral.
+The digital ported version of the future critically acclaimed board game created by Jonathan Wu and Howard Guan.

 Created by Hao Guan and Jonathan Wu, 2012-2013